1948 Chinese presidential election: Electors

-The election was conducted by the National Assembly in its meeting place National Assembly House in Nanking.
+The election was conducted by the National Assembly in its meeting place National Assembly House in Nanjing.
 There were 2,961 delegates elected during the 1947 Chinese National Assembly election for the 3,045 seats.
 In total, there were 2,859 delegates reported to the secretariat to attend this first session of the first National Assembly.

-The election regulations had a 50% requirement for the President and Vice President to be elected.
+The election regulations had a 50% requirement for the president and vice president to be elected.
 Since there were 3,045 seats in the National Assembly, the candidates needed to obtain 1,523 votes to be elected.
 This requirement could be relieved if no candidate passed this threshold in the first three rounds of voting.